Mister Ed Theme Song

 A Filmways Presentation

 Mister Ed was the first television series to debut as a midseason replacement.
 The situation comedy aired in syndication from January 5 to July 2, 1961, and then on CBS from October 1, 1961 to February 6, 1966.
 The star of the show is Mister Ed, an intelligent palomino American Saddlebred, “played” by gelding Bamboo Harvester and voiced by Allan Lane.
+When an episode called for Ed to sing, his voice was provided by the musically trained actor Sheldon Allman.
+Ed’s solo line at the close of the show — I Am Mister Ed — was sung by Jay Livingston, the theme song’s composer.

 The Famous Mister Ed